the-mr-music/pcb-toaster/Readme.md

 - [x] Do all the calculations on the power side
 - [x] Component selection
 - [x] Design and order the PCB
-- [ ] Build and test the PCB
+- [x] Build and test the PCB
 - [x] Plan the case and mounting, get materials
 - [x] Take a nap
+- [x] PCBs arrive
-- [ ] Build and wire everything
+- [x] Build and wire everything
+- [x] Read up theoretical information about reflow soldering and solder paste
-- [ ] Program the firmware (curious if PID regulator will be necessary or a plain two-point regulator is sufficient)
+- [x] Program a first firmware version (curious if PID regulator will be necessary or a plain two-point regulator is sufficient)
+- [ ] Refine the firmware

 ## PCB Design Notes